ericelric/Yen2Euro/README.md

 3. View the result in your target currency in real-time.

 4. Use the swap button to quickly reverse conversion direction.

+5. The app stores your last-used currencies and only refetches rates if older than 6 hours.

 ## **Screenshot**